Frimkron/mud-pi/README.md

 To connect to the server you will need a telnet client.
 On Mac, Linux, and versions of Windows prior to Windows Vista, the telnet client is usually installed by default.
-For Windows Vista, 7, or 8, you may need to follow [this guide](http://technet.microsoft.com/en-us/library/cc771275%28v=ws.10%29.aspx) to install it.
+For Windows Vista, 7, 8 or later, you may need to follow [this guide](http://technet.microsoft.com/en-us/library/cc771275%28v=ws.10%29.aspx) to install it.